Health and Science Research to Benefit All People

-The UR CTSI is deeply committed to promoting diversity, equity, inclusion and accessibility (DEIA) in the scientific and medical research fields.
-Through a collaborative approach, UR CTSI supports initiatives that enhance understanding and awareness of unconscious bias and structural racism in healthcare and research.
-Our efforts aim to create an inclusive and accessible environment for diverse research communities.
+The UR CTSI is deeply committed to promoting health and science research for the benefit of all people.
+Through a collaborative approach, UR CTSI supports initiatives that enhance understanding and awareness of issues that may negatively impact certain populations in healthcare and research.
+Our efforts aim to create an open environment for research communities that reflect the experiences and needs of all people.

 We are dedicated to fostering a workplace culture that embraces individuals regardless of race, ethnicity, national origin, gender identity or expression, sexual orientation, socio-economic status, marital status, age, physical abilities, political affiliation, religious beliefs, or any other non-merit factors.
 Our goal is to ensure employees, trainees, and students feel valued, included, and supported.